Traveling with a Toddler: Is It Harder than Traveling Solo? (My Experience)

 The biggest problem?
 You can’t really fast travel, as the little ones burn out pretty fast and they have a much slower-paced schedule that involves plenty of naps and breaks and a much slower tempo overall.

-But I would personally suggest slow(er) travel at least.
 Being in one country today just to be in a different one tomorrow and leaving for the third one the next day is extremely tiring for adults, let alone toddlers or kids.
+Even a few days spent in one location, before moving to a new one is difficult.

 Plus, you don’t really get the chance to experience the culture, the attractions and what each place has to offer if you’re just racing from one place to another, ticking cities off your list to impress people on Instagram (or for whatever reason you might have).